University of Westminster | fABE | Faculty of Architecture and Built Environment

 Main point of contact

-Lucy is the Latitudes’ Project Manager and has been working on the project with Professor David Dernie for the last two and a half years.
+Lucy is the Latitudes’ Project Manager and has been working on the project for the last five years.
 Before this Lucy was a Research Assistant for BECi – another Westminster project promoting collaboration, integration and innovation in built environment education and practice.

-Lucy has organised the set up of over fifteen Smart Rooms around the world including Sao Paulo, Malaysia and the Arctic and personally set up those in Delhi, India and Istanbul and Ankara, Turkey.
+Lucy has organised the set up of over twenty Smart Rooms around the world including Sao Paulo, Malaysia, India and the Arctic.
 She works closely with our equipment suppliers to make sure we are using the latest technology and applications and that the equipment being used by partners is as user friendly as possible.
 For Lucy, one of the most important aspects of the Latitudes Project is the environment and engagement of the next generation.
-She has been working with pupils at a school in London who are now connecting with students in Rome via the smart room equipment as part of the Latitudes Lunch Club.

-If you have any questions about Smart Rooms, please contact Lucy.
+If you have any questions about the Latitudes Network, please contact Lucy.